Yma Sumac

-Zoila Augusta Emperatriz Chávarri del Castillo (born Zoila Emperatriz Chávarri Castillo; September 13, 1922 – November 1, 2008), known as Yma Sumac (or Imma Sumack), was a Peruvian singer.
+Zoila Emperatriz Chávarri Castillo (September 13, 1922 – November 1, 2008), known as Yma Sumac (from Quechua "Ima sumaq", meaning "how beautiful"), was a Peruvian-born vocalist, actress, model, musical composer and producer.
 She won a Guinness World Record for the Greatest Range of Musical Value in 1956.
-"Ima sumaq" means "how beautiful" in Quechua.
-She has also been called Queen of Exotica and is considered a pioneer of world music.
-Her debut album, Voice of the Xtabay (1950), peaked at number one in the Billboard 200, selling a million copies in the United States, and its single, "Virgin of the Sun God (Taita Inty)", was a big seller in the United Kingdom, becoming an international success in the 1950s.
-Albums like Legend of the Sun Virgin (1952), Fuego del Ande (1959) and Mambo!
-(1955), were other successes.
+She has also been called "Queen of Exotica" and is considered a pioneer of world music.
+Her debut album, Voice of the Xtabay (1950), peaked at number one on the Billboard 200, selling a million copies in the United States, and its single, "Virgin of the Sun God (Taita Inty)", was a big seller in the United Kingdom, becoming an international success in the 1950s.
+Subsequent albums including Legend of the Sun Virgin (1952), Fuego del Ande (1959) and Mambo!
+(1955), were also successful.

 In 1951, Sumac became the first Latin American and Peruvian female singer to debut on Broadway.
 In "Chuncho (The Forest Creatures)" (1953), she developed her own technical singing, named "double voice" or "triple coloratura".
-During the same period, she performed in Carnegie Hall and Lewisohn Stadium.
-In 1960 she became the first Latin American woman to get a phonograph record star on the Hollywood Walk of Fame.
+During the same period, she performed at Carnegie Hall and Lewisohn Stadium.
+In 1960, she became the first Latin American woman to get a phonograph record star on the Hollywood Walk of Fame.
 Afterwards she toured the Soviet Union, selling more than 20 million tickets.
 According to Variety in 1974, Sumac had more than 3,000 concerts "covering the entire globe", breaking any previous records by a performer.
-Fashion magazine V listed her as one of the 9 international fashion icons of all time in 2010.
+Fashion magazine V listed her as one of the top nine international fashion icons of all time in 2010.
 She sold over 40 million records, making her the best-selling Peruvian singer in history.

 Early life

-Sumac was born Zoila Emperatriz Chávarri Castillo on September 13, 1922 in Callao.
+Sumac was born Zoila Emperatriz Chávarri Castillo on September 13, 1922, in Callao, Peru.
 Then the family (a middle class one) moved to Cajamarca, where she spent her childhood.
 Her parents were the civic leader Sixto Chávarri (Cajamarca) and the schoolteacher Emilia Castillo (Ancash).
 Sumac was the youngest of six children.
 Growing up with the air of the Andean mountains, imitating the birds and other animals, she was "unintentionally making" her huge vocal range.
-In 1934, she traveled to live in Lima with her relatives.
+In 1934, she traveled to live in Lima with relatives.
 After being privately tutored from the age of 5, she entered a Catholic school in 1935.